MattV-NL/CheckersGame/README.md

 - Once a piece is 'Kinged' it may move in either a forward or backward direction.

 - A player wins when the opposing player has no more pieces remaining on the board.

+# This game is not yet funtional, I have moved on to other projects but as this was my firsdt one I intend on returning to it to resolve the issue I had.
+Thank you for your understanding and patience :)